 I love the look of this aquarium.
-The fact that it sits vertical and doesn’t take up as much space as a normal tank is so nice.
-I have it setup right next to my computer and it looks so cool.
+The fact that it sits vertically and doesn’t take up as much space as a normal wider tank is so nice.
+I have it set up right next to my computer, and it’s a vibe.

-Like I briefly mentioned above, the setup was fairly easy.
-This was my first aquarium and I was able to figure it out.
+Most beginners (including myself) have no idea where to start, so this was a great all-in-one setup.
+As I briefly mentioned above, the setup was fairly easy.
+This was my first aquarium, and I could figure it out without any issues.

-How the heck are you gonna sell a lid you need to remove every single time you feed your fish, WITHOUT A HANDLE.
+How the heck are you going to sell a lid you need to remove daily to feed your fish WITHOUT A HANDLE?

 Pump suction cups

-It’s sort of a pushing it down and hope it sticks method.
+It’s sort of pushing it down and hope it sticks method.

-The pump tube that attaches at the top often slides off because algae builds up on the connectors.
-I wish there was a better way to secure it because almost every week I have to go in, wipe it down and reconnect it.
+The pump tube at the top often detaches because algae builds up on the connectors.
+I wish there were a better way to secure it because I often have to go in, wipe it down and reconnect it.

 After five months of letting my tank run, my pump stopped working.
 I read online that several people could get theirs to start working again by cleaning it.

 I now know it’s common practice to clean your pump every couple of months, which I’ll be doing.